FourthBrain/software-dev-for-mlops-101/README.md

-## <h1 align="center" id="heading">:wave: Welcome to ML Software Developer 101!</h1>
+## <h1 align="center" id="heading">:wave: Welcome to MLOps Cohort 4 (July 2022)!</h1>

-Welcome to the beginning of your journey to becoming an ML Engineer (MLE)! :tada: Follow these steps to get your development environment teed up!
-After you've finished this set-up, feel free to go through the associated `Whodunit?`! 🕵️‍♀️
+Welcome to MLOps! :tada: Follow these steps to get your development environment teed up and aligned to the rest of the class.
+This will ensure that we can hit the ground running! :running:

 ## :books: Quick Review